kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
-Operator can query `pod.spec.topologySpreadConstraints[].taintStrategy` field and identify if this is set.
+Operator can query `pod.spec.topologySpreadConstraints[].NodeInclusionPolicies` field and identify if this is set to non-default values

 ###### How can someone using this feature know that it is working for their instance?